 View Larger Map

-The production of theatre that is of exceptional quality, originality, creativity, and professionalism
+- We value the production of theatre that is of exceptional quality, originality and creativity.

-An organization that reflects the diversity of the people of Saskatchewan
+- We are an organization that values the diversity of the people of Saskatchewan.

-A theatre committed to advancing the process of reconciliation with Canada’s indigenous people
+- We are a theatre committed to advancing the process of reconciliation with Canada’s Indigenous people.

 - We respect the importance of maintaining fiscal responsibility, financial stability, and governance.